zmalone/chef-web-docs/source/compliance-remediate/ubuntu/remediate-the-compliance-failure-on-your-node/conclusion/_index.md

 You started with local development using Test Kitchen.
 Developing your code on local instances helps you to experiment and iterate more quickly.

 After verifying that your cookbook properly remediates the compliance failure on a test instance, you uploaded your cookbook to the Chef server and applied the configuration to your node.
-You then repeated the compliance scan to verify that the SSH configuration satisfies the compliance rule.
+You then repeated the compliance scan to verify that the firewall configuration satisfies the compliance rule.

 At the [start of the previous tutorial](/compliance-assess/ubuntu/), we proposed 5 stages that, together, will let you meet your compliance challenges: